Chakras.

 Heart Center - Seat of the Soul in the hourglass of time - Zero Point

-Throat: Tied to creativity and communication.
+BLUEThroat: Tied to creativity and communication.
 Feels pressure

 when you are not communicating your emotions properly.

-Third Eye: Pineal Gland: Is a physical eye
+INDIGOThird Eye: Pineal Gland: Is a physical eye

 with the capabilities of looking upward.

-Crown: Connects you with message from higher realms.
+PURPLECrown: Connects you with message from higher realms.

 Can be experienced as a pressure on the top of the head.